-This fresh and lively sauvignon blanc expresses tropical fruit with an alcohol of just 12%!
-Our vineyards cover two contrasting soil types that help lend to the complexity of this wine; The orange “koffieklip” soils lend richness and texture while the white lime rich clay soils lend tension and a savoury notes.
+This fresh and lively sauvignon blanc shows a blend of tropical fruit, kiwi and a saline finish.
+The orange “koffieklip” soils lend richness and texture while the white limestone clay soils lend tension and a savoury note.

 Cultivar: 100% Sauvignon Blanc